benscott/scratchpads-training/import/taxon-description.rst

 -  **Morphology**:

-Description of the appearance of the taxon; e.g body plan, shape and color of external features, typical postures.
+Description of the appearance of the taxon; e.g body plan, shape and colour of external features, typical postures.
 May be referred to as or include habit, or anatomy.

 -  **Phylogeny**: